 Symptoms of a bite include pain and bleeding.

-Wounds may become infected because of the bacteria normally found in the animal's mouth or a systemic infection of the animal, such as rabies.
-Wounds may also become infected from microbes on the skin or in the environment.
+Wounds may become infected because of the bacteria normally found in the animal's mouth or a systemic infection of the animal such as rabies.
+Wounds may also become infected from bacteria on the skin or in the environment.